gabriele-h/almapipo/README.md

 # About

-The scenario which is addressed in this package is the following:
+## Scenario
 A set of Alma-records needs to be manipulated (created, deleted, updated).

+## Preparation

 The Alma-IDs of the records are known and saved in a **semicolon or tab delimited file**.
 The first column of that file needs to be the Alma-ID.
 All other columns may (as of now) contain whatever content the person doing the manipulation deems necessary.

+## What Does This Package Do?

-In a **database** both the input used as well as the status of the manipulation are saved on a per-line or per-record basis.
+In a **database** both the **input** used as well as the **status of the manipulation** are saved on a per-line or per-record basis.
+All records will be fetched prior to the manipulation and a **copy of each record before and after the manipulation** will be kept as a backup.

-Another module of the package will handle the actual manipulation of records in Alma via API.
+Another module of the package will handle the actual **manipulation of records in Alma via API**.
 If the manipulation is successful, the status for that record will be changed from "new" to "done" in the database.
 If anything goes wrong, the status will be set to "error".